cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 Clang's analyzer's default options are good for the respective platform.
 It can be used directly [from CMake](http://garykramlich.blogspot.com/2011/10/using-scan-build-from-clang-with-cmake.html).
 They can also be called via clang-check and clang-tidy from the [LLVM-based Tools](#llvm-based-tools).

+Also, [CodeChecker](https://github.com/Ericsson/CodeChecker) is available as a front-end to clang's static analysis.

 ### MSVC's Static Analyzer

 Can be enabled with the `/analyze` [command line option](http://msdn.microsoft.com/en-us/library/ms173498.aspx).
 For now we will stick with the default options.